eqinox/Ecommerce-Shopping-Platform/README.md

 - Theme changing
 - Notification by email when product is purchased
 - Email/password authentication with JWTs stored to cookies

+- The project uses **PostgreSQL**, hosted on **Neon.tech**, with seamless integration through **Vercel's managed database functionality**.
+This setup provides a scalable and serverless PostgreSQL experience optimized for modern applications.

 After changes in `schema.prisma` file must run